PeterH24x7/-Solar-Analytics-integration-for-Home-Assistant-Energy-monitoring/README.md

            hot water or stove-oven.
            Only for <solar_analytics_advanced.yaml> instance.
     3. Generated expected energy to the hour within the day (as estimated by Solar Analytics).
-    4. 1-minute power Watts reporting of consumed/generated and import-exported power.
+    4. 1-minute power average Watts reporting of consumed/generated and import-exported power.
     5. Where costs are configured in the HA Energy Monitoring (fixed, peak/off-peak/shoulder, spot market
        - e.g. Amber) there are sensors for:
          > Cumulative daily net cost ($).